 - Equity instruments

 - Debt instruments

-- IMF SDR Deposit
+- IMF -SDR Deposit

 - IMF-Reserve Tranche (quota subscription)

-IMF SDR Deposits represent international reserve assets allocated to Mauritius by the IMF (SDR Holdings) and held at the Bank of Mauritius.
 IMF SDR Deposits are translated at year-end exchange rates with any gains/loss arising on re-measurement recognised in the Statement of Financial Performance in the period in which they arise.

-The Reserve Tranche Position represents that portion of the quota of the Republic of Mauritius in IMF that has been paid in reserve assets, i.e. SDRs or foreign currency acceptable to the IMF.
-Reserve Tranche transactions, i.e. subscriptions, purchases and sales, are initially translated at the exchange rate at the date of the transaction.
+Reserve Tranche transactions, i.e., subscriptions, purchases and sales, are initially translated at the exchange rate at the date of the transaction.
 At year-end, the SDR Reserve Tranche Position is translated using year-end exchange rates and any gains/loss recognised in the Statement of Performance as foreign exchange gains or losses.

-Commentary The Government measures equity instruments at FVTSD and has not made an irrevocable election, at initial recognition, to recognize subsequent changes in fair value through net assets/equity (IPSAS 41.43).
-Fixed deposits held by Government at banks/financial institutions have been reported at cost as the fair value of these investments approximate its carrying amount.
-BOM recognises SDR transactions at amortised cost.
+The Government measures equity instruments at FVTSD and has not made an irrevocable election, at initial recognition, to recognize subsequent changes in fair value through net assets/equity (IPSAS 41.43).